 Since al-Qaeda broke ties with the Islamic State (IS), then the Islamic State of Iraq and Syria (ISIS), in 2014 there has been an ongoing war of narratives about what happened.
 Below is an attempt to work through this murky situation.

-Ahmad al-Khalayleh (Abu Musab al-Zarqawi) had set up the organization now IS in Taliban Afghanistan in 2000, using al-Qaeda seed money.
+Ahmad al-Khalayleh (Abu Musab al-Zarqawi) set up the organization now known as IS in Taliban Afghanistan in 2000, using al-Qaeda seed money.
 The organization was then-called Jund al-Sham.
-Al-Khalayleh departed to Iran once the Taliban was ousted, and moved into an enclave of northern Iraq held by Ansar al-Islam—really a precursor jihadi statelet to IS’s on five-hundred-square-kilometres of territory, ruling over 200,000 people.
+Al-Khalayleh departed to Iran once the Taliban was ousted, and moved into an enclave of northern Iraq held by Ansar al-Islam—really a precursor jihadi statelet to IS’s, on five-hundred-square-kilometres of territory, ruling over 200,000 people.
 Arriving in April 2002, al-Khalayleh orchestrated the assassination attempt against Barham Salih, the Prime Minister of Iraqi Kurdistan.

 By May 2002, al-Khalayleh was in Baghdad, with “a dozen” senior al-Qaeda linked operatives, including the Egyptian Thirwat Shehata, who spent time with al-Qaeda in post-Qaddafi Libya until he was reportedly arrested in 2014, and his brother-in-law and fellow Jordanian, Iyad al-Tubaysi (Abu Julaybib).
-They were joined at some later point in 2002 by al-Khalayleh’s Egyptian successor, Abd al-Munim al-Badawi (Abu Hamza al-Muhajir), who appears to have already been in the country, and later by Samir Hijazi (Abu Hammam al-Suri, Farouq al-Suri).
+They were joined by al-Khalayleh’s Egyptian successor, Abd al-Munim al-Badawi (Abu Hamza al-Muhajir), who appears to have already been in the country, and later by Samir Hijazi (Abu Hammam al-Suri, Farouq al-Suri).
 Interestingly, al-Tubaysi was also among the seven-man team that IS dispatched into Syria to create Jabhat al-Nusra in 2011, and al-Tubaysi and Hijazi are among those who have objected to al-Nusra’s rebranding as Jabhat Fatah al-Sham (JFS) and ostensibly split from the organization.

 Saddam Hussein’s government gave various kinds of support to Ansar al-Islam—they kept his chief foe, the Kurds, off-balance after all—and Saddam was certainly (p.
 338) “at a minimum” aware of al-Khalayleh’s presence in his capital because Amman gave “detailed information about al-Zarqawi’s possible location” as early as June 2002.
 Instead of rounding him up, al-Khalayleh was allowed “relatively free” movement within central Iraq.
 Contrary to some recent comments from those contending to lead the free world, Saddam’s opposition to terrorism was not one of his notable characteristics.